-Funds or assets may be unrestricted, temporarily restricted, or permanently restricted.
+Funds or assets may be with or without donor restrictions.

-Unrestricted net assets are assets the use of which is not restricted by donors, even though their use may be limited for other reasons, such as by board designation.
+Net assets without donor restrictions are assets the use of which is not restricted by donors, even though their use may be limited for other reasons, such as by board designation.

-Temporarily restricted net assets are assets the use of which has been limited to a specific purpose or a later date by grantors, or contractual restrictions, or donors.
+Net assets with donor restrictions are assets the use of which has been limited to a specific purpose, or contractual restrictions, or donors.
+These restrictions may be temporary or permanent.